cosmos/ibc-go/docs/migrations/v5-to-v6.md

 For chains which implement custom authentication modules using the ICS27 `controller` submodule this requires a migration function to be included in the application upgrade handler.
 A subsequent migration handler is run automatically, asserting the ownership of ICS27 channel capabilities has been transferred successfully.

-This migration facilitates the addition of the ICS27 `controller` submodule `Msg` server which provides a standardised approach to integrating existing forms of authentication such as `x/gov` and `x/group` provided by the Cosmos SDK.
+This migration facilitates the addition of the ICS27 `controller` submodule `MsgServer` which provides a standardised approach to integrating existing forms of authentication such as `x/gov` and `x/group` provided by the Cosmos SDK.

-[comment]: <> (TODO: update ADR009 PR link when merged) For more information please refer to [ADR 009](https://github.com/cosmos/ibc-go/pull/2218).
+For more information please refer to [ADR 009](https://github.com/cosmos/ibc-go/blob/main/docs/architecture/adr-009-v6-ics27-msgserver.md).

 #### Upgrade proposal